QZGao/QuickEditExt-Citations/README.md

 # QuickEditExt-Citations

+> ↔️ **ARCHIVE NOTICE**
+>
+> This user script is no longer maintained, as all features have been migrated to the [Cite Forge](https://github.com/QZGao/CiteForge).
+Consider Cite Forge as an upgrade to this user script.

 Project page: [QuickEditExt-Citations](https://meta.wikimedia.org/wiki/User:SuperGrey/gadgets/QuickEditExt-Citations)

 This user script shows all named citations on the current page, in the format of `<ref name="ref-name">...</ref>`.
 To